Back to Blog

 • Conflict is constructive, not personal

-• Risk-taking is encouraged
+• Risk-taking is encouraged and rewarded

-Why It Matters
+Why It Matters More Than Ever

-Building Safety: Practical Steps
+Building Safety: Five Practical Steps

-Model Vulnerability
+1. Model Vulnerability

-Respond to Risk-Taking Positively
+2. Respond to Risk-Taking Positively

 When someone speaks up, your response determines whether they'll do it again.
 Thank people for raising concerns, even difficult ones.
 Engage curiously with half-formed ideas.

-The goal isn't to agree with everything—it's to make contribution safe regardless of outcome.
+The goal isn't to agree with everything — it's to make contribution safe regardless of outcome.

-Create Low-Stakes Practice
+3. Create Low-Stakes Practice

 Some contexts are easier for speaking up than others.
 Start building safety in lower-stakes moments: